Client Stories

 "PlanFlamingo has been a fantastic partner in developing our integrations, models, and pages.
 Due to these efforts, the tool received the highest feedback score on our annual compensation survey and has made our commissions process exponentially more efficient, enabling us to implement our strategic vision."

-Jack McLaughlin — VP of Sales Operations, Renaissance Learning
+Joe Mark — VP of Sales Operations, Renaissance Learning

 MeridianLink